Mokleins/array-and-methods/README.md

 .slice()
 To remove elements from an Array nondestructively (without mutating the original Array), we can use the .slice() method.
 Just as the name implies, .slice() returns a portion, or slice, of an Array.
 The method takes 0, 1, or 2 arguments and returns a new array containing the sliced elements.

-It is important to understand these methods
+It is important to understand these methods.